SamuliRukkila/Java-EE-Exercises/part-2/README.md

 We'll further modify upper assignment by changing the viewing table and submit -form into PrimeFace's elements.
 Including JAR in WEB-INF/ -folder and adding another link to XHTML.

 ### #6 JSF-Application with MYSQL + PrimeFace-table + SPA (Part 3)

+We'll further modify upper assingments by making it SPA-application - meaning no need to refresh pages, since this will be done by PrimeFace's tabs and AJAX.